-Regarding upper bounds on the modal validities, a principal advance of my work with Benedikt \Lowe~\cite{HamkinsLoewe2008:TheModalLogicOfForcing}, further developed in~\cite{HamkinsLeibmanLoewe2015:StructuralConnectionsForcingClassAndItsModalLogic} and used in~\cite{HamkinsLinnebo:Modal-logic-of-set-theoretic-potentialism}, was the observation that one can often place upper bounds on the modal validities of a system by observing that it admits certain kinds of easily-understood control statements, such as switches, buttons, ratchets and railyards.
-Because these control statements concern only the worlds in the potentialist system and are stated in the object language $\Larith$, rather than in the modal language, in practice one can often thereby determine the modal validities of a system by using expertise only in the theory of those structures, rather than expertise in modal logic.
+Regarding upper bounds on the modal validities, a principal advance of my work with Benedikt \Lowe~\cite{HamkinsLoewe2008:TheModalLogicOfForcing}, further developed in~\cite{HamkinsLeibmanLoewe2015:StructuralConnectionsForcingClassAndItsModalLogic} and used in~\cite{HamkinsLinnebo2022:Modal-logic-of-set-theoretic-potentialism}, was the observation that one can often place upper bounds on the modal validities of a system by observing that it admits certain kinds of easily-understood control statements, such as switches, buttons, ratchets and railyards.
+Because these control statements concern only the worlds in the potentialist system and are stated in the object language $\Larith$, rather than in the modal language, in practice one can often thereby determine the modal validities of a system by using expertise only in the object theory of those structures, rather than expertise in modal logic.

 A statement $\sigma$ is a \emph{switch} in a Kripke model $\mathcal{W}$, if $\possible\sigma$ and $\possible\neg\sigma$ are true at every world of $\mathcal{W}$.
 A collection of switches $\sigma_i$ is \emph{independent}, if every world can access another world realizing any desired finite on/off pattern for those switches.